morganthomas/winning-arguments/winning-arguments.md

 Infinitude of Primes is another example of a winning argument.
 Mathematical facts, like the fact that there are infinitely many prime numbers, are extraordinarily uncontroversial.
 As we will see later, this is because math is a game that has simple and essentially agreed upon rules.
 By describing math as a game, I do not mean to imply that math is not an activity of seeking truth.
 I don't mean to take any position in this text on whether or not math is an activity of seeking the truth.
 Nonetheless, it is clear that correct mathematical proofs are some of the best examples we have of winning arguments.

-We've dug a bit into the concept of arguments, in the sense of series of statements designed to provide reasons to believe some conclusion(s).
+We've dug a bit into the concept of arguments, in the sense of series of statements designed to provide reason to believe some conclusion(s).
 Let's now return to the distinction we made between debates and arguments.

 ### Arguments and debates